The Perfect Brownies

 Brownies baked in the pan on a wire rack.

 Pour the batter into the prepared baking pan.
-Bake until a tester comes out with moist crumbs still attached, 35 to 40.
+Bake until a tester comes out with a few moist crumbs still attached, 35 to 40.
 Do not overbake. ( Baking time may vary)

 The Perfect Brownies stacked on a white plate.